Steel Beam Calculations – A Guide to Building Regulations Part A

 The Approved Documents Part A Guidance

-The most common scenario in domestic building projects where this occurs is removing internal loadbearing walls to create a larger habitable open plan living space.
+The most common scenario in domestic building projects where this occurs is removing internal load-bearing walls to create a larger habitable open plan living space.
 Another common scenario which we are asked to look at is when knocking through the external walls of a dwelling into new extensions or forming structural openings for bi-folding doors.
-When an element of structure requires support from another structural element, such as a loadbearing wall, and the loadbearing wall is removed.
-Then a structural support will be required in its place and structural calculations will be required to prove that the support is strong enough to carry the loadings.
+When an element of structure requires support from another structural element, such as a load-bearing wall, and the load-bearing wall is removed.
+Then a structural support will be required in its place and structural calculations will be required to prove that the support provided is strong enough to carry the applied dead and live loadings.

-It is usual practice to provide a structural steel beam seated on concrete pad stones to support the loads and structural elements above and to carry these loads into the foundations.
-In these instances Building Control will require steel beam calculations to justify the structural integrity of the steel beam and its supports.
+It is usual practice to provide a hot-rolled structural steel beam seated on factory-made concrete pad stones to support the applied loads and structural elements above the steel beam and to carry these loads down through the structure into the foundations to the ground.
+In these instances, Building Control will require steel beam calculations to justify the structural integrity of the proposed steel beam and its supports.

-In certain instances in addition to the structural steel beam, steel columns or engineering brick pillars are required to support the horizontal structural beam.
-Where the steel posts arrangement is provided, this is known as a ‘goal post’ arrangement and is used when no masonry support is either wanted or is not strong enough for the vertical loading.
-In some instances the steel columns also provide lateral stability to the building if excessive amounts of masonry are removed as in the diagram below.
-New pad foundations are required to be provided under the supporting steel columns.
+In certain instances, in addition to the horizontal structural steel beam, vertical steel columns or engineering brick pillars are required to support the horizontal structural beam.
+Where a full steel posts arrangement is provided, this is known as a ‘goal post’ arrangement and is used when no masonry support is either wanted or is not strong enough for the applied vertical loading.
+In some instances, the steel columns also provide horizontal lateral stability to the building if excessive amounts of masonry are removed as in Diagram 14 below.
+New pad foundations are usually required to be provided under the supporting steel columns.

 We can provide you with the required steel beam calculations and pad stone calculations for your project for Building Regulation approval.